 Sutton has received numerous honors for her efforts to enrich the lives of young women and girls.

-Most recently she was honored with the 2016 PECO Power to the Community Award.
-In 2011, the Council of the City of Philadelphia, awarded Resolution No. 110325 to Sutton’s organization for its efforts to focus on “character education” as the best method to instill leadership values among young women.
+In January 2018 she was featured on Forbes.com (These Four Women Are Helping the Next Generation of Leaders Find Their Calling).
+Most recently Sutton was honored with the 2017 YWCA Tri-County Tribute to Exceptional Women Mission Impact Award & the 2016 PECO Power to the Community Award.
+In 2011, the Council of the City of Philadelphia, awarded Resolution No. 110325 to her organization for its efforts to focus on “character education” as the best method to instill leadership values among young women.
 She has also received a 2011 Outstanding Young Leader nod by Pennsylvania State Senator Vincent Hughes; The Role Model Group’s 2011 Lady Leadership Honor for her commitment to leadership and excellence as a real role model; an invitation to be a Workshop Presenter at the 100th National Anniversary of Girls Scouts for Eastern Pennsylvania; a 2012 Community Service Award from the Pennsylvania State Senate’s 7th Senatorial District for social activism; and a 2014 Community Impact Award from Philadelphia mentoring organization, Developing In Excellence.

 Sutton holds a B.A. in Political Science from Spelman College in Atlanta, GA (2002) and is a proud member of Alpha Kappa Alpha Sorority, Incorporated (2000).
-Shaleah currently resides in Glen Mills, Pennsylvania with her 11 year-old twins, Brandon & Island.
+Shaleah currently resides in a suburb outside of Philadelphia with her 12 & 1/2 year-old twins, Brandon & Island.